 2 To get an indication of the need for food in Switzerland and thereby what needs to be distributed among the companies in this sector, market volume has been approximated on the basis of the spending behavior of Swiss households.
 For simplification purposes, it is assumed that the total value of foods consumed in Switzerland is composed of two building blocks: Firstly, non-alcoholic beverages and food consumed at home and, secondly, the same products consumed in restaurants.
 The total figure is an underestimate because no business-to-business (B2B) consumption in the context of professional events has been included.
-However, consumption in canteens or workplace restaurants is included since it is part of the private household budget.
+However, consumption in canteense or workplace restaurants is included eigned its part of the private household budget canteens or workplace restaurants is included since it is part of the private household budget.
 3 The total number of households was taken as 3.4 million in 2012.
 Source: Swiss Federal Statistical Office.
-The estimated turnover from the gastronomy sector coincides
+The estimated turnover from the gastronomy sector coincides with the information from VAT statistics.
+Here there was a reported revenue of around CHF16 billion in 2012.